 The history of the religious community dates back to the 9-12th century when there were only rock caves in which hermits and monks lived in full isolation.
 During the 14 century the construction of monasteries began and gradually twenty-four monasteries were built in extremely difficult conditions with no road access, using only ropes, ladders and nets.
 Today just seven of them have remained and five are inhabited by monks or nuns.
 One of the monasteries, Ipapandis (Candlemas), is closed for visitors and there is no road access to it.
 Ruins of the old monasteries can still be seen on some of the rocks.

-The six monasteries of Meteora are well organized with parking lots for the visitors, museums exhibiting church articles and souvenirs and working hours which tend to change during winter and summer season.
-Entrance fee is required for all of them and amounts to approximately EUR 3 per person (information by April 2014).
-Here is a list of the monasteries has one or two days weekly when it stays closed for visitors and this should be checked in advance.
+The six monasteries of Meteora which accept visitors are well organized with parking lots, museums exhibiting church articles and souvenirs.
+Entrance fee is required for all of them and amounts to approximately EUR 3 per person.
+Each of the monasteries has one or two days weekly when it stays closed for visitors and this should be checked in advance.
 Here are the six of them:

 - The Monastery of the Great Meteoron (also the Monastery of Transfiguration) - the largest and oldest of the monasteries

 - The Monastery of the Holy Trinity (Agia Triada) - to get there you need to walk on a cobbled path first